 There is only so much you can learn in a classroom.
 We see them totally blossom when we pull them out of school, and we travel around, and we go to these different countries, they’re just like little sponges, they soak it up.

 We see it as an amazing opportunity to learn from the world.
 For us, we slow travel, full time.
 So that is our picture of world schooling.

-Worldschooling means different things for everyone, everyone’s on their own journey.
-So there are people who don’t necessarily do a lot of travel but may consider themselves still world schoolers because they’re interested in the world.
+Worldschooling means different things for everyone; everyone’s on their own journey.
+Some people don’t necessarily do a lot of travel but may consider themselves still world schoolers because they’re interested in the world.
 And they may include some form of world learning or learning about other cultures from right where they are at home.
 Some people have their full-time jobs or their home base, and then they travel when they can.